 There are three types of litigation funding agreements: i) Conditional Fee Agreements, in which the client pays an uplift on the attorney's standard fees if the claim succeeds but nothing if the case is lost; (ii) Contingency Fee Agreements, in which the attorney receives a percentage of the sum(s) recovered by the client if the claim succeeds, and nothing if the case is lost; and (iii) Third Party Funding Agreements, where a third party agrees to fund all or part of the costs of a client's case in exchange for payment on agreed terms.

 History of litigation funding in the Cayman Islands

-In recent years, the Cayman Islands courts have taken a pragmatic approach, having established useful guidelines for litigants looking to rely upon Third Party Funding Agreements1 .
-The Cayman courts were also sympathetic to the use of Conditional Fee Agreements by liquidators to pursue meritorious claims that could not otherwise be pursued for want of funding.
+In recent years, the Cayman Islands courts have taken a pragmatic approach, having established useful guidelines for litigants looking to use Third Party Funding Agreements.2 The Cayman courts were also sympathetic to the use of Conditional Fee Agreements by liquidators to pursue meritorious claims that could not otherwise be pursued for want of funding.
 While helpful, these guidelines still required each case to be considered individually on its merits.
-The introduction of the Act specifies the circumstances in which litigation funding, including on a contingency fee basis (which was previously unavailable), will be available to litigants, generally without court approval.
+The introduction of the Act specifies the circumstances in which litigation funding, including on a contingency fee basis (which was previously unavailable), is available to litigants, generally without court approval.

 The key elements of the Act

 Section 17 of the Act repeals the offences of champerty and maintenance under the common law, save where the cause of action accrued before the Act comes into force, so this provision will not have retrospective effect.

 The Act permits the use of 'contingency fee agreements', save in respect of criminal (or quasi-criminal) proceedings, or proceedings in respect of the care of a child or any order under the Children Act.